PavanRangani/docs/docs/prd/gifting/lifetime-summary.md

-### How Annual Exclusion is set Auto?
+##  How Lifetime Annual Exclusion is Auto-set?

 ##### When user gives a gift greater than 15,000 to an individual in a single year, the value of `Annual Exclusion` will be set at 15,000.
-This is true for Gifts from 2018.
-Gifts before 2018, Annual Exclusion value is 14000 in this case.
+For Gifts created before 2018, above limit is `$14000`.

 ###### Scenario 1